zjykzj/YOLOv2/README.md

   <a href="http://commitizen.github.io/cz-cli/"><img src="https://img.shields.io/badge/commitizen-friendly-brightgreen.svg" alt=""></a>
 </p>

-* Train using the `VOC07+12 trainval` dataset and test using the `VOC2007 Test` dataset with an input size of `640x640`. give the result as follows
+* Train using the `VOC07+12 trainval` dataset and test using the `VOC2007 Test` dataset with an input size of `640x640`.
+Given the result as follows

 <!-- <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}